MicrosoftDocs/azure-docs/articles/openshift/concepts-networking.md

 ## Networking  for Azure Red Hat OpenShift

-The following features are specific to Azure Red Hat OpenShift:
+The following networking features are specific to Azure Red Hat OpenShift:
-* Bring your own virtual network is supported.
+* Users can create their ARO cluster in an existing virtual network or create an virtual network when creating their ARO cluster.
 * Pod and Service Network CIDRs are configurable.
 * Nodes and masters are in different subnets.
 * Nodes and masters virtual network subnets should be minimum /27.